anaef/nginx-lws/doc/Library.md

 marking the request as complete.

+## setclose()

+Marks the Lua state to be closed.
+When the request completes, the Lua state is closed.

 ## parseargs(args)

 Parses the request query parameters in *args* and returns them as a table.
 For repeated keys,